Proxy Bidding to Skyrocket Online Auction Fundraising Income

 Administrative Perspective:

-Proxy Bidding is a feature available for Online Auction Items only and allows the system to manage a bidder's bid to ensure that they remain as the high bidder for as long as possible.
+Max Bidding is a feature available for Online Auction Items only and allows the system to manage a bidder's bid to ensure that they remain as the high bidder for as long as possible.
 It provides a bidding mechanism to keep their actual bid as low as possible yet provide a path to remain the winner.
-With proxy bidding, if you are the highest bidder, then upon the auction's close, you become the winner.
-As the winner, with proxy bidding, you will only pay the lowest possible winning bid, which may not actually be the maximum amount you bid for an item.
+With max bidding, if you are the highest bidder, then upon the auction's close, you become the winner.
+As the winner, with max bidding, you will only pay the lowest possible winning bid, which may not actually be the maximum amount you bid for an item.

 proxy bids with arrows.jpg

-Set Up Proxy Bidding Rules
+Set Up Max Bidding Rules

 enable online bidding.png